frankrdesilets/gpa-forecaster/README.md

 ## Features
 -	Parses school “career” (semester and class) information from .txt files
 -	Prints GPA report for files
-    - Reports include each semester, their classes and semester GPA, and a final cumulative GPA.
+    - Reports include each semester, their classes and semester GPA, and the final cumulative GPA matched against a target.
     -	Reports generated for an unlimited number of .txt files at once.
 -	Easily configure .txt file with semester and class information